jina-ai/finetuner/docs/notebooks/image_to_image.md

 ![image-image-triplets-good](https://finetuner.jina.ai/_images/image-image-triplets-good.png)

 On the other hand, there are also cases where the fine-tuned model performs worse, and fails to correctly match images that it previously could.
-This case is much rarer than the the previous case.
-For this dataset there were 108 occasions where the fine-tuned model returned the correct pair where it couldn't before, and only 33 occasions where the the finetuned model returned an incorrect image after fine-tuning but returned a correct one before.
+This case is much rarer than the previous case.
+For this dataset there were 108 occasions where the fine-tuned model returned the correct pair where it couldn't before, and only 33 occasions where the finetuned model returned an incorrect image after fine-tuning but returned a correct one before.
 Nevertheless it still can happen:

 ![image-image-triplets-bad](https://finetuner.jina.ai/_images/image-image-triplets-bad.png)
 <!-- #endregion -->